dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 ## Introduction

-You're responsible to execute the Proof-of-Concept for a new application onboarded into Dybatrace called "Easytrade".
+You're responsible for executing the Proof-of-Concept for a new application onboarded into Dynatrace called "Easytrade".

 ## Warm Up

-1. Open your Dynatrace environment, open a new notebook and fetch 1 spans.
-This is how you can check all metadata available for a single datapoint
+1. Open your Dynatrace environment, open a new notebook, and fetch one span.
+This is how you can check all fields and metadata available for a signal, as shown here as a record.

 ```sql
 fetch spans
 | limit 1
 ```

+Change the view to "Record list" to have a nice overview of all fields.

 ![](../../assets/images/fetch_spans.png)